The Last Spritz

 Tom FordEDP

-Ombré Leather smells like the interior of a brand-new luxury car crossed with a perfectly worn leather jacket.
-Cardamom kicks things off, jasmine adds texture, and then the leather and patchouli drydown just stays.
-On clothing, this can last 24+ hours.
+Ombré Leather smells like the interior of a brand-new luxury car crossed with a perfectly worn jacket — supple, a little smoky, expensive.
+A flash of spice and floral early keeps it from going full biker, but the leather is the whole story, and it does not budge.
+On clothing, this can run past 24 hours.

 Layton Exclusif